dwillis/building-with-llms-umd/docs/tools.md

 Tools can solve those problems, and so many more.

 LLM can treat any Python function as a tool.
-It can grant tool access to a range of models - currently models from OpenAI, Anthropic and Gemini are supported by their relevant alpha plugins.
+It can grant tool access to a range of models - currently models from OpenAI, Anthropic and Gemini are supported by their relevant plugins.

 ## Passing Python functions to an LLM